openshift/enhancements/enhancements/installer/compact-plus-worker.md

 ## Summary

-This enhancement proposes to allow for deploying a 4-nodes cluster as a day 0 operation.
+This enhancement proposes to allow for deploying a 4-nodes cluster as a day 0 operation, where the infrastructure workload can be deployed with HA enabled.
 The 4-nodes cluster would be composed by 3 schedulable master nodes and a single worker, which provide users with a highly available cluster.

 ## Motivation

 There are environments where only 4 nodes are available where 4-nodes clusters are being deployed.
-We could serve OpenShift cluster administrators of these environments better by allowing them to deploy a 4-nodes cluster as a day0 operation.
+We could serve OpenShift cluster administrators of these environments better by allowing them to deploy a 4-nodes cluster as a day0 operation and make sure their infrastructure workload is highly available.

+Today, it is possible to deploy a 4-nodes cluster.
+The resulting cluster will be functional but the infrastructure workload will be run as a SingleReplica topology, which won't allow the various services to run as HA.

-Today, in such environments, OpenShift cluster administrators can only deploy a 4-nodes clusters by first deploying a compact cluster (3 schedulable masters) and then adding a host as a day 2 operation.
-This provides the same results as aimed in this enhancement but with a poor and slower user experience.
+To achieve the desired topology described in this enhancement,OpenShift cluster administrators can only deploy a 4-nodes clusters by first deploying a compact cluster (3 schedulable masters) and then adding a host as a day 2 operation.
+Another option is for them to This provides the same results as aimed in this enhancement but with a poor and slower user experience.

 Today, because of the current limitations in the installer, it takes administrators significantly longer to achieve the desired topology, when only